cozy/cozy-doctypes/docs/io.cozy.files_metadata.md

 - `datetime` : {date} Equals to the date attribute specified by `datetimeLabel`.
 - `description`: {string} A file summary
 - `fileIdAttributes` : {string} Used to deduplicate files imported by a konnector.
 This is a concatenation of a set of attributes, separated by `####`.
 For example: `mycontractid####myfile.pdf####/mypath/`.
+- `externalId` : {string} Used to identify the file in an external application.
 - `datetimeLabel` : {string} specify which attribute is used as `datetime`, e.g.
   `issueDate` or `startDate`.
 - `issueDate` : {date} issue date of the document emitted by the vendor.